Howard Dean Should Apologize To Tulsi Gabbard And Retire From Public Life [Opinion]

 “It angers and saddens me that President Trump has taken the advice of war hawks and escalated our illegal regime change war to overthrow the Syrian government.
 This escalation is short-sighted and will lead to more dead civilians, more refugees, the strengthening of al-Qaeda and other terrorists, and a possible nuclear war between the United States and Russia.”

-Tulsi Gabbard clearly is taking the position that Syrian President Bashar Al Assad should be prosecuted for war crimes if it is in fact proven that he was behind the recent chemical attacks.
+Tulsi Gabbard clearly is taking the position that Syrian President Bashar al-Assad should be prosecuted for war crimes if it is, in fact, proven that he was behind the recent chemical attacks.
 For Howard Dean to spin this as somehow indicative of Gabbard supporting Assad is both intellectually dishonest and borderline libelous.

+According to Esquire, soon after coming in a disappointing third in the 2004 Iowa Caucuses, Howard Dean gave a speech in which he got very excited and let out a somewhat strange, over-the-top scream now famously known as the “Dean Scream.”
+The media decided to focus on the spectacle and somehow spun it into an indication that Dean’s chances to win the nomination were over, hence derailing his campaign.

+Any astute student of American political history of the 21st century knows this is an example of a carefully constructed narrative being peddled by the establishment media to derail a grassroots movement.
+Dean at the time was viewed as something of an outsider and was the clear favorite among the youth and more progressively-minded Democrats.

-Dean went on to lose the nomination to the wooden and completely noncharismatic John Kerry who then went on to lose miserably to George W. Bush in the general election.
-Soon after the election, Dean was offered and he accepted the role as DNC chairman, thereby securing his spot in the Democratic Party establishment.
+Dean went on to lose the nomination to John Kerry, who then went on to lose miserably to George W. Bush in the general election.
+Soon after the election, Dean was offered and accepted the role as DNC chairman, thereby securing his spot in the Democratic Party.
 He never looked back, and instead of choosing to be cognizant and critical of the manner in which the establishment belittles and defames populist anti-establishment voices, he has now become a vapid, soulless cheerleader for that very establishment.

 Howard Dean owes veteran and Congresswoman Tulsi Gabbard a sincere apology, and then he needs to retire from public life.
-He has absolutely nothing of value to offer the people of the United States who are tired of the blatant lies, the gaslighting, and the corporate capitulation of establishment politicians and talking heads and can take his friend Neera Tanden with him.
+He has absolutely nothing of value to offer the people of the United States who are tired of the blatant lies, the gaslighting, and the corporate capitulation of establishment politicians and talking heads — and he can take his friend Neera Tanden with him.

 [Featured Image by Drew Angerer/Getty Images]